 A. Applicants should demonstrate that they are having an impact beyond their immediate local environment, in practice this will normally mean something that could be benchmarked in some way by an external reviewer.
 For example, being a member of a national committee/working group or adviser on policy initiatives on L&T; being invited to provide expert input to a conference as keynote speaker; having developed initiatives that were taken up by others in the sector; having got funding for teaching related research and/or projects; having published in journals on L&T in HE.
 Other examples include evidence of leading, teaching and learning developments across LJMU; evidence of advances in pedagogy; influencing the national agenda; leading a major national initiative in the field; recognition of achievement by professional bodies.

 Applicants would be expected to cite the evidence but not to submit it, e.g. if an applicant cited that they were a member of the National Advisory Panel for the National Teaching Fellowship Awards that could easily be verified.
-Similarly if an applicant stated that work they had done on L&T had been published in HEFCE Good Practice Case Studies as an example of best practice that is easily verified, published by, for example, the Higher Education Academy or one of its Subject Networks.
+Similarly if an applicant stated that work they had done on L&T had been published in Office for Students Good Practice Case Studies as an example of best practice that is easily verified, published by, for example, the Advance HE or one of its Subject Networks.

 Q. How does the Panel judge future promise?

-A. The criteria for conferment state that the Panel will look for positive evidence of actual and sustained achievement and future promise.
-The Panel would expect to see something about an applicant's future plans in their letter of support perhaps backed up by details of In Press or submitted publications in their CV.
+A. The criteria for conferment state that the Panel will look for positive evidence of actual and sustained achievement as well as future promise or “trajectory”.
+The Panel would expect to see something about an applicant's future plans in their letter of support perhaps backed up by specific details (e.g. in research this might be in Press or submitted publications, outputs or grants).
 The panel would normally expect to see evidence of sustained achievement over time, and evidence that the achievement was likely to continue into the future.
 Often this will simply mean that an applicant has a consistent and continuing pattern of achievement, with no obvious or inexplicable reduction in output.
 If there is some reason why a simple pattern of achievement is absent a short explanation of this should be provided.